nwutils/nw-updater/README.md

 Inside the app manifest, you need to specify where to download packages from for all supported OS'es, a manifest url where this manifest can be found and the current version of the app.

-Note that compressed apps are assumed to be downloaded in the format produced by grunt-node-webkit-builder.
+Note that compressed apps are assumed to be downloaded in the format produced by [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder) (or [grunt-node-webkit-builder](https://github.com/mllrsohn/grunt-node-webkit-builder)).

 ### updater:checkNewVersion(cb)